KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CustomMessage by jpcaldwell30](https://github.com/jpcaldwell30/MMM-CustomMessage)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Issues are not enabled in the GitHub repository.
+1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-3. No image found.
-4. Typo: Found `Magic Mirror` in file `MMM-CustomMessage.js`: Replace it with `MagicMirror²`.
-5. Recommendation: Found `XMLHttpRequest` in file `MMM-CustomMessage.js`: Replace it with built-in fetch.
+2. Recommendation: Found `XMLHttpRequest` in file `MMM-CustomMessage.js`: Replace it with built-in fetch.
-6. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-CustomText by dathbe](https://github.com/dathbe/MMM-CustomText)